 Any Downsides to Using Earnest Student Loan Refinancing?

 The biggest risk to using Earnest is that they’re owned by Navient Corporation.
-Yes, that’s the same Navient that seems to fight with FedLoan for the title of worst customer service for student loan borrowers.
+Yes, that’s the same Navient that received poor ratings for its customer service, according to our student loan servicer survey.

 The reality is that the two businesses operate totally separately.
 Earnest frankly targets a higher income borrower with higher credit scores, and type of employee that works at the different companies is also very different.

-Another issue with Earnest is unlike many of the big lenders, they don’t accept cosigners for their loans.
+Unlike many of the big lenders, Earnest doesn’t accept cosigners for their loans.
 That’s probably a business decision more than anything, as the vast majority of student loan refinancing happens without a cosigner.

 If you want to refinance student loans with a cosigner, you might be able to apply in your own name to take advantage of Earnest student loan refinancing, then remove them from the loan documents.